CoronaHakab/CoronaHakabModel/README.md

   `python ./main analyze-matrix --matrix /example/to/matrix/path`
   3. Run with specified matrix file and show histograms:
   `python ./main analyze-matrix --matrix /example/to/matrix/path --show`

+### Random Connections Analysis
+- This module calculates histograms and statistics about the random connections.
+##### **INPUTS**:
+  **--population-data** < path_to_population_data > : This input specifies the path to the population data which will be analyzed.
+  **--show** (optional) : This input determines whether or not histogram plots will be shown (they are always being saved).
+  ****NOTICE**: When plots are being shown, you need to close them in order for the program to finish.
+##### **OUTPUTS**
+- The module creates multiple files.
+The files created are raw-data '.csv' file of the different connection type (e.g. work, family) and an histogram analysis of those connections (both '.csv' file and '.png' of the histogram).
+  The files are being saved to the same folder as the given population data.
+  The created folder is divided to 2 sub-folders:
+  **histograms** - This folder is where the histogram plots and .csv files are saved.
+  **raw** - This folder is where the raw data is saved.
+- The file names indicate what type of connection they are related to.
+##### **EXAMPLES**
+  2. Run without displaying histograms:
+  `python ./main analyze-random-connections --population-data /example/to/population-data/path`
+  3. Run and display histograms:
+  `python ./main analyze-random-connections --population-data /example/to/population-data/path --show`

 ## New to git/github?
 See the **"How to set up a git environment"** guide in the docs folder.